Experience silence. FACIAL EXPRESSIONS & BODY LANGUAGE SIGN LANGUAGE BEING DEAF DEAF CULTURE & MUSIC

-HANDS UP is an interactive exhibition that takes visitors on a gentle, exciting and humorous journey into the world of silence.
-This journey explores the beauty of Sign Language and the practice of non-verbal communication.
-The aim of the journey is to reduce the fear of contact with Deaf people and to build bridges between the world of the hearing and the Deaf.
-HANDS UP stands for respect, diversity and inclusion in society.
+HANDS UP is a project by equalizent.
+HANDS UP is a year-round, interactive exhibition that takes visitors gently and with a lot of humour on an exciting journey into the world of silence.
+The aim of this journey is to reduce fear of contact with deaf people and to build bridges between the world of the hearing and that of the deaf.

 What is life like when you are Deaf?
 How does Sign Language work?
 How do Deaf people perceive music?
 All this and much more can be experienced at HANDS UP – Experience Silence.

 The exhibition is a project of equalizent – Training and Consulting Ltd, located in the Schottenstift (Scots Abbey), it shares premises in a 700-year old cellar vault with Dialog im Dunkeln (Dialogue in the Dark).

 During your visit to the exhibition rooms – alone or guided by Deaf guides – you are insulated from the world of sound using earplugs and noise-cancelling headphones.
 Interacting with your guide or your fellow visitors, you quickly learn how much you can understand or explain without using your voice: face, body and hands take over communication.
 Facial Expressions, Body language, Sign Language, Every Day Life, Culture and Music: visitors experience the different areas of the exhibition with humour.